These healthy pumpkin pancakes are packed with irresistible fall flavors. Double the recipe and freeze some for a quick, healthy breakfast.

 - 2 tablespoons brown sugar (or 12 drops liquid stevia)

 - 4 teaspoons melted butter or coconut oil, plus more for greasing skillet

 - 1/2 cup pumpkin puree (i.e. canned pumpkin)

 - 1 teaspoon vanilla

 - Pour the wet ingredients into the dry ingredients.
-Whisk together just until smooth, but do not over mix.
+Stir together just until smooth, but do not over mix.

-- Using 1/3 cup batter per pancake, cook in a greased skillet on medium temperature until bubbles form on the surface.
+- Preheat a large skillet over medium heat.
+Grease the pan with cooking spray or butter.
+Using 1/3 cup batter per pancake, cook until bubbles form on the surface.
 Then flip and cook until golden brown.

 - Serve warm with butter and real maple syrup.

 Freeze For Later: Fully cook and cool.
 Freezer in single layers, divided by parchment or wax paper, in a gallon-sized freezer bag or container.
 Squeeze out all the excess air, seal tightly, and freeze.

 Prepare From Frozen: Pop them in the toaster.
 Then microwave for about 20 second intervals, as needed to heat through.